RAF Bawtry

+Since the RAF vacated in 1986, the hall has been used by a variety of private enterprises.

 History

 Bawtry Hall itself is a large redbrick house in two storeys with attics which was erected around 1785 by Pemberton Milnes, a prosperous wool-merchant from Wakefield, Yorkshire.
 It descended in the Milnes family for several generations before being sold to Major George Peake, a well-known amateur pilot, in 1905.
 It is a Grade II* listed building.

-During the Second World War the RAF took it over and it became an RAF command centre.
-RAF Bawtry did not have its own airfield but instead took advantage of RAF Bircotes, which was located literally next-door.
+During the Second World War the RAF took it over and it became an RAF command centre in July 1941.
+RAF Bawtry did not have its own airfield but instead took advantage of RAF Bircotes, which was located nearby.
 Here the station based a number of communications aircraft.

 Bawtry Hall served the Royal Air Force from 1941–1984; first as HQ for No. 1 Group, Bomber Command during and after the Second World War, then as HQ No. 1 Group as part of Strike Command up to and including the later stages of the Cold War.
 The famous bombing of the airfield at Port Stanley by Vulcan bombers from RAF Waddington during the Falklands War was co-ordinated from the operations room at Bawtry Hall.

 RAF Bawtry became the centre of the RAF Meteorological Service for many years and ceased military operations in 1986.
-In June 1987 Bawtry Hall was purchased by The Welbeck Estate Group.
+It was purchased by the Action Partners Corporation in the late 1980s.